apptension/apptension-tools/README.md

 * contains predefined gulp tasks,
 * contains predefined webpack configuration,
 * uses eslint to lint your code,
-* allows you to write in ES6 out of the box,
+* allows you to write in ES6 ans TypeScript out of the box,
 * reduces time necessary to bootstrap your project,
 * includes multi-environment support.

+## Example

+Wanna see an example of usage of apptension-tools?

+We created an [yeoman generator](https://github.com/apptension/generator-apptension-angular) for projects written in AngularJS.
+But know that any framework that would work in webpack is compatible with apptension-tools.

 ## Predefined Gulp tasks